page title icon The Funded Trader Review: Rules, Pros, Cons, and Promos

 • Funded accounts stay in demo mode: Your percentage of the profits will be very real, but you’ll never be in the real market.
 This is, of course, what My Forex Funds was doing.

 • Changing drawdowns: The Funded Trader’s max daily drawdown was lowered to 5% and overall max drawdown to 10% on their standard account.
+In general, a prop firm that frequently changes rules is admitting that it doesn’t have a sustainable business model.

 The Funded Trader Program highlights